 - Coding Abstracting Analyst

 - Insurance Claim Analyst

 Please review the Medical Coder Certificate Admission Guide.

 The Admission Guide will outline the admission criteria specific to the Medical Coder Certificate program as well as explain the timetable for evaluation and further admission correspondence.
 Please review this information carefully to ensure you submit a complete application at the appropriate time.
 Only students who satisfy all the application requirements and submit a complete application in accordance with the information detailed in the Admission Guide will be considered for admission.

 Before entering the first term of the Medical Coder "program courses," students must complete 9 credits which must include CGS 1100, HSC 1531, and BSC 1084 or (BSC 2085/2085L and BSC 2086/2086L) from the Support Courses listed below.
 These courses do not have to be completed in the order listed.
 Candidates will also complete the Health Programs Application form.
 Please see a counselor or advisor.

 In order to enroll in any program course with a prerequisite, a grade of "C" or better must have been earned in all prerequisite courses.
 Students must earn grades of "C" or better in all courses required for the Medical Coder CT curriculum in order to graduate from the program.

-New graduates from the Medical Coder Certificate program are advised to gain coding experience in both inpatient and outpatient settings before taking the Certified Coding Associate (CCA) examination, Certified Coding Specialist (CCS) examination and/or the Certified Coding Specialist-Physician-based (CCS-P) examination administered by the American Health Information Management Association (AHIMA).
+New graduates from the Medical Coder Certificate program are advised to take the Certified Coding Associate (CCA) examination and gain coding experience in both inpatient and outpatient settings before taking the Certified Coding Specialist (CCS) examination and/or the Certified Coding Specialist-Physician-based (CCS-P) examination administered by the American Health Information Management Association (AHIMA).

 MAJOR CORE COURSES